Teams

 - Ad-hoc group based persistent chat and collaboration

-- Presence & Activity
+- Presence and Activity

-- Teams & Channels
+- Teams and Channels

 - Meetings and Teams calls